SolCygnus/laurie/README.md

 git clone https://github.com/SolCygnus/laurie
 ```

+NOTE: when you first open a terminal you are in your home folder.
+This is where you want need to execute this script.
+If you clone the repo
+to another folder or within Documents folder installs will fail.

 ### **Step 4: Make main.py Executable and Run It**

 Run the following commands in the terminal: